-Standard No. and Title Requirement(s) I Evidence of Compliance GAGAS 5.25, Engagement Performance If an engagement is terminated before it is completed and an audit report is not issued, auditors should document the results of the work to the date of termination and why the engagement was terminated. • If an engagement is terminated before it is completed and an audit report is not issued, the Chief Audit Executive will issue a "memo to file" to Executive Management and the program area being audited.
+Standard No. and Title Requirement(s) Evidence of Compliance GAGAS 5.25, Engagement Performance If an engagement is terminated before it is completed and an audit report is not issued, auditors should document the results of the work to the date of termination and why the engagement was terminated.
+If an engagement is terminated before it is completed and an audit report is not issued, the Chief Audit Executive will issue a "memo to file" to Executive Management and the program area being audited.
 The memo will provide justification for terminating the engagement.
 Any changes to an audit objective detailed in the Annual Internal Audit Plan must be approved by the Commissioner.
 GAGAS 5.36, Engagement Performance Supervision The audit organization should establish policies and procedures that require engagement team members with appropriate levels of skill and proficiency in auditing to supervise engagements and review work performed by other engagement team members.
 The IA Policies and Procedures Manual contains detailed Quality Control Review procedures required for each audit and establishes criteria for acceptable working papers.
-A QC Reviewer is assigned to every engagement to perform an internal review of and sign off on all work papers to ensure adherence to the Standards and applicable legal and regulatory requirements.
-The Chief Auditor reviews and signs off on key working papers, including, but not limited to, the audit plan, audit program, and referenced draft report.
-All IA members have relevant experience and degrees and/or professional certifications.
+The IA Manager performs an internal review of and sign off on all work papers for every engagement to ensure adherence to the Standards and applicable legal and regulatory requirements.
+The Chief Auditor, along with the IA Manager, reviews and signs off on key working papers, including, but not limited to, the audit plan, audit program, and referenced draft report.
+All IA members have relevant experience, degrees, and professional certifications.
 IA's standard audit program in TeamMate includes a planning step in which management and the Chief Auditor selects audit team members based on an evaluation of team competencies and qualifications required to perform assigned roles for each project.

 Standard No. and Title Requirement(s) Evidence of Compliance GAGAS 5.37, Engagement Performance Supervision The audit organization should assign responsibility for each engagement to an engagement partner or director with authority designated by the audit organization to assume that responsibility and should establish policies and procedures requiring the organization to: a. communicate the identity and role of the engagement partner or director to management and those charged with governance of the audited entity and b. clearly define the responsibilities of the engagement partner or director and communicate them to that individual.
 The Chief Auditor is assigned responsibility for each engagement and reviews and signs off on key working papers, including, but not limited to, the audit plan, audit program, and referenced draft report.
-The final report and management responses to corrective actions are reviewed and approved by the Chief Auditor.
-The Chief Auditor meets with each audit team weekly to discuss the status of the audit and potential issues.
-GAGAS 5.42, Monitoring of Quality The audit organization should establish policies and procedures for monitoring its system of quality control.
+The Chief Auditor reviews and approves the final report and management responses to corrective actions.
+The Chief Auditor and IA Manager meets with each audit team weekly to discuss the audit status and potential issues.
+GAGAS 5.42, Monitoring of Quality The audit organization should establish policies and procedures for monitoring its quality control system.
 The IA function has policies and procedures that ensure the continued monitoring of quality within the work performed by the IA function.
 This annual QAIP report constitutes the results of the annual internal quality assessment.